timp33/CourseProject/README.md

 -----------------------------------

 4) Evaluation of Results and Project
-According to the output of my application, a team's win total isn't correlated to the sentiment of the general opinion while a team's most recent outcome (win/loss) is correlated to the sentiment of the general opinion.
-I expected a team's most recent outcome to have a high correlation with the sentiment of the general opinion.
+According to the output of my application, a team's win total is positively correlated to the sentiment of the general opinion and a team's most recent outcome (win/loss) is positively correlated to the sentiment of the general opinion.
+I expected a team's most recent outcome to have a high positive correlation with the sentiment of the general opinion.
 This is because my application retrieves the most recent posts for each of the NFL team subreddits.
 For example, if a team recently lost, then its likely that people will make negative posts related to the loss.
-I was surprised by the low correlation between a team's win total and the sentiment of the general opinion.
+I was surprised by the low positive correlation between a team's win total and the sentiment of the general opinion.
+I believe this is due to the most recent game having a large impact on a fans opinion.
 I was able to complete a majority of the application outlined in my original proposal.
 My application fetches text data from an online source, cleans the data, performs sentiment analysis on the data, makes predictions based off the average sentiment, and analyzes the correlation between a team's performance and the public opinion.
 There were some parts of the initial proposal that I was unable to complete.
 Mainly, this includes analyzing the accuracy of my predictions.
 Currently, the application predicts the outcome of each team's next game.
 Since the next game has yet to occur, I can't determine the accuracy of my prediction.
 If I had more time, I could have tried to fetch old text data to make predictions on game results that have already occurred.